Kris Snibbe/Harvard News Office

 I’m a parent.
 I need an afterschool, mentoring, or summer program for my child.

 PBHA offers year-round programming for young people in Cambridge, Chinatown, Dorchester, Mission Hill, Roxbury, South Boston, and the South End.
 To find programs operating in your neighborhood, visit our program listing and filter by community.
 If you are unsure which program is right for you, email our Programming Chairs at firstname.lastname@example.org.
+If you are looking to apply to a term-time afterschool or mentoring program, fill out this application.

 I’m a teen.
 I need a mentor or a summer job.